Love Begins Nearby.

 Community Engagement

 We care for our neighbors not only through direct service, but also by working for change.
-Through our partnership with VOICE, we join with other Northern Virginia faith communities in nonpartisan advocacy rooted in listening, relationship, and the common good.
+Through our partnership with VOICE (Virginians Organized for Interfaith and Community Engagement), we join with other Northern Virginia faith communities in nonpartisan advocacy rooted in listening, relationship, and the common good.

 Attend trainings and listening sessions